Call for Submissions (General & Student)

 GENERAL CATEGORY

-We have some openings available on the 2024 agenda for submitted posters in the general category.
+We have limited openings available on the 2025 agenda for submitted posters and oral presentations in the general category.
 Researchers or other industry members interested in submitting IPM-related research that are not eligible or not accepted for the student competition may submit to these categories.
+Priority for oral presentations will be given to CropLife sponsors.

 STUDENT COMPETITION

-General Eligibility:
+General Eligibility

 -